 Any treat can be made sweeter with a fun label.
 The key is clever wordplay, letting the food inspire a witty saying.
-Use your home computer to make labels and print them on cardstock.
+Use your computer to make labels, and print them on cardstock.
 Start with our free patterns available at the end of each slide.

 We placed each tag to fit an 8-1/2x11-inch sheet.
-Print onto a light-colored, textured cardstock, which is sturdier than standard printer paper (its heavier weight makes it less likely to wrinkle or bend).
+Print onto a light-color textured cardstock, which is sturdier than standard printer paper (its heavier weight makes it less likely to wrinkle or bend).
 Print as many copies as you need, then trim with scissors and package as shown in the idea.
-User sticker paper for the ideas that go directly onto fruits.
+Use sticker paper for the ideas that go directly onto fruits.

 For an inexpensive alternative to ready-made Valentine's Day candy, attach the personalized label using a stapler.
 Look for cute ways to work the candy's name into the message, as shown.